Sign in

 Question

-Stephen Powers of Deutsche Bank sought clarification on the expected "good balance" of volume, price, and mix in North America for the second half, and asked if the company expects the same return on investment amidst rising competitive activity.
+Stephen Powers of Deutsche Bank sought clarification on the expected "balance of volume, price and mix" in North America for the second half, asking if all three components are expected to be positive.
+He also questioned if the return on investment would hold up as competitors also increase their promotional spending.

 Answer